Microsoft Windows: Windows 10

 On September 30, 2014, Microsoft announced Windows 10 as the successor to Windows 8.1.
 It was released on July 29, 2015, and addresses shortcomings in the user interface first introduced with Windows 8.
 Changes on PC include the return of the Start Menu, a virtual desktop system, and the ability to run Windows Store apps within windows on the desktop rather than in full-screen mode.
 Windows 10 is said to be available to update from qualified Windows 7 with SP1, Windows 8.1 and Windows Phone 8.1 devices from the Get Windows 10 Application (for Windows 7, Windows 8.1) or Windows Update (Windows 7).

 In February 2017, Microsoft announced the migration of its Windows source code repository from Perforce to Git.
 This migration involved 3.5 million separate files in a 300-gigabyte repository.
 By May 2017, 90 percent of its engineering team was using Git, in about 8500 commits and 1760 Windows builds per day.

 In June 2021, shortly before Microsoft's announcement of Windows 11, Microsoft updated their lifecycle policy pages for Windows 10, revealing that support for their last release of Windows 10 will end on October 14, 2025.
+On April 27, 2023, Microsoft announced that version 22H2 would be the last of Windows 10.